thephpleague/uri/docs/5.0/manipulations/middlewares.md

 // $new_uri is a SlimUri object
 ~~~

-<p class="message-notice">In addition to merging the query to the URI, the <code>MergeQuery</code> middleware won't mangle your data during merging and the RFC3986 encoding will be enforced through out the modifications.</p>
+In addition to merging the query to the URI, `MergeQuery` has:

+- enforced RFC3986 encoding through out the modifications;
+- not mangle your data during merging;
+- returned an URI object of the same class as the one it received;

 ## URI Middleware Interface